unraid/docs/docs/unraid-os/manual/security.md

   you are expecting to be encrypted and if it is correct go ahead and format it.

-Once you have set up encryption then it will necessary to provide the encryption key when starting the array.
+Once you have set up encryption then it will be necessary to provide the encryption key when starting the array.
 Once this has been done and the array successfully started then you can access the data without being aware of the fact that any drive is encrypted.

-CAUTION; Encrypting data is good from a security perspective, but users should be aware of the fact that it can complicate recovering from certain types of hardware failure without data loss.
+CAUTION: Encrypting data is good from a security perspective, but users should be aware of the fact that it can complicate recovering from certain types of hardware failure without data loss.
 On that basis only use encryption if you feel you have a real need for it, and ideally make